bi-labor/es-mssql/docs/exercise4.md

    ![Add a new dataset](images/exercise/rs-add-dataset.png)

+1. Visualize the result in a table.

-1. Add a table to the report surface by dragging one from the _Toolbox_.
+   - Add a table to the report surface by dragging one from the _Toolbox_.
    - Drag each field from the _Report data_ toolbox from under the _Dataset_ created above into the table.
    - Delete obsolete columns by right clicking the table.
 There should be 3 columns: country, number of users, and average age.
    - Edit the header row to have meaningful column headers.

-1. Add a pie chart by dragging a _Chart_ item from the toolbox next to the table.
+1. Add a pie chart by dragging a _Chart_ item from the _Toolbox_ next to the table.

    - The designer view of the report should be similar: